|

 what Taekwondo is about.
 The rest of the time, you spend improving and

 strengthening them.
-The hand techniques are far too few in numbers.
+The hand techniques are just too few in numbers.
 You

 will notice in Taekwondo sparring or competition, how most practitioners